New York Rangers luxury suites available through LuxuryVIPSuites.com

 Memories of the ’94 Rangers are still represented at the Garden.
 It is not at all uncommon for fans to show up to the games, even today, wearing Messier’s #11 jersey.
 The current New York Rangers have kept fans on the edge of their seats for the past few seasons, seeming poised to win a championship each season.
 However, it just hasn’t been in the cards for the Rangers.
 A trip to the finals at the end of the 2013-2014 season was met with a heartbreaking loss to the Los Angeles Kings in five games.

 The 2016-2017 campaign saw the Rangers advancing to the playoffs yet again.
 A six game series win over the Canadiens afforded New York the chance to face off against the Ottawa Senators in round two.
 This would be the end of the line for the Rangers as they fell to the Senators in a hard-fought six game series.
 Head Coach Alain Vigneault knows that changes are on the horizon for his team.
 The first major change came when the Rangers bought out the remainder of defenseman Dan Girardi’s contract.
-However, there is hope that the remaining core group of players can rally and come back with a vengeance next season.
+However, along with the subtractions have come major additions in the form of the bomb-shell free agency signing of Kevin Shattenkirk.
+Along with Mika Zibanejad and Pavel Buchnevich, these newcomers are trying to keep that championship window open a bit longer.